3.7. Inertial sensors

 Notes on the magnetometer

-Please note that the magnetometer in the LSM303 is affected by currents in the motors and buzzer when they are operating, as well as metal in the batteries, and the readings are easily influenced by magnetic distortions in the environment around the Zumo (such as rebar in a concrete floor).
+Please note that the magnetometer on the Zumo 32U4 is affected by currents in the motors and buzzer when they are operating, as well as metal in the batteries, and the readings are easily influenced by magnetic distortions in the environment around the Zumo (such as rebar in a concrete floor).
 As a result, it is very hard to accurately determine the Zumo’s absolute heading based on the magnetometer data.
 However, in our tests, we found that the magnetometer could still be useful for rough measurements of relative orientation changes; for example, once the magnetic readings are compensated for a particular environment, they can be used to help the Zumo turn left or right by a specific angle instead of just timing how long to run the motors to make such a turn (although the gyro or encoders might be better suited for this particular purpose).

 In our tests, we found that the batteries, motors, and motor current affect the z axis of the magnetometer much more strongly than the x and y axes, so you probably will want to ignore the z readings.
 We were generally able to get decent results using only the x and y magnetometer readings to determine heading.
 Additionally, you might need to decrease the magnetometer sensitivity; if the magnetometer returns a value of -4096, that is a sign that the sensitivity range is set too narrow for your particular environment.